weihsiu/secs/jcconf2021/jcconf2021.md

 - To tie everything together, implement `Secs`
 - In init(), call system functions that will only be called in the very beginning
 - In tick(), call system functions that will be invoke on every rendering frame
+- in renderEntity(), every entity that satisfy `EntityStatus` will have a chance to render itself

 ```scala
 enum EntityStatus: